jhsu802701/rails_from_scratch_rails5/10-02-admins_show.md

     assert :success
   end

-  test 'should not redirect profile page when logged in as another admin' do
+  test 'should not redirect profile page when logged in a regular admin' do
     sign_in admins(:emmett_richmond)

     # Self